My name is Mol. I started out as an Intern in Enterprise’s Midlands group, and I’m now an Assistant Manager in the Hereford Branch. I’m also dyslexic.

 One of the things I was nervous about was my sales pitch to prospective clients.
 To begin with I kept stumbling up and not being able to get my words out properly in front of customers and therefore confusing them and normally not being able to get the sale.

 I lacked confidence and my dyslexia jumbled everything up.
 I started to get frustrated with myself; however my manager at the time was brilliant and completely understood where and why I was struggling.
 She took the time to go through everything with me until I had it right and to this day I’m still grateful.

-Eight months on and my manager and team at the moment are brilliant and couldn’t be more helpful.
+My manager and team have always been brilliant and couldn’t be more helpful.
 I decided to be open about it and tell them I had dyslexia but not making a big deal out of it.
 However, they all understand I sometimes have difficulties with new tasks and will come and help me and explain it in a different way until I understand it.
 It may take an extra 5 minutes but they don’t mind, as long as by the end I understand.
-I am thankful for them for this and they don’t realize how much of an impact they have.
+I am thankful for them for this and they don’t realise how much of an impact they have.

 The culture in Enterprise is such an open, fun and friendly one where everyone doesn’t mind helping.
 Everyone knows what it’s like to be a trainee as that’s how everyone joined.
 Everyone’s gone through the same process and experiences.
 My manager is more than happy for me to ask a million and one questions about something just so that I can understand it.

 I do have days were I really do struggle.
 There have been a number of times I have nearly gone to the wrong house to collect a customer as I read the address as ‘63’ instead of ‘36’ and I’ve been sat in my car trying to locate the right house, as the street only goes up to number 50!

 I have learnt strategies to help me on these difficult days, I also asked Gabriella for a yellow overlay if it was possible, and shortly after it was there on the desk.